lacework/terraform-provisioning/gcp/README.md

 The following section covers how to use Terraform to integrate GCP configuration assessment and Audit Trail on a per project basis.

 ### Setup GCP Service Account
-In order to integrate Lacework with a GCP Project you will need to first create a GCP service account in each project you intend to integrate with the the following permissions:
+In order to integrate Lacework with a GCP Project you will need a GCP service account in each project you intend to integrate with the following permissions:
 - Project Admin

-Download the service account `json` file to your workstation and move on to the next section
+Download the service account `json` file to your workstation and move on to the next section.

 More information on GCP sevice accounts can be found [here](https://cloud.google.com/iam/docs/service-accounts)